carbeck/wharrgarbl/README.md

     optional arguments:
       -h, --help            show this help message and exit -n [N], --number [N]  The number of pseudo-words to be generated.
-If no value is "given, 10 will be assumed.
+If no value is given, 10 will be assumed.
       -s [<start rule>], --start [<start rule>]
                             The initial rule to kick off the generator, e.g.
                             "begin" if your topmost rule is called "begin".
 If